-Although I should have said something to the consultant, I kept my mouth shut and just went home.
-I was confused, alone and had no idea what was going to follow.
-Over the next couple of hours, I went home, I could barely walk.
-I couldn’t even have a shower – feeling of water trickling down my legs was unbearable.
+Although I should have said something to the consultant, I was stunned and honestly didn’t know what to do.
+I left and went home.
+I was confused, alone and had no idea what was going to happen.
+Over the next couple of hours, I could barely walk, let alone have a shower – the feeling of water trickling down my legs was unbearable.

-It was winter and because I was too embarrassed to tell my parents, I tried to put long pants on to cover myself up – this was excruciating!
+It was winter and because I was too embarrassed to tell my parents, I tried to wear long pants on to cover myself up – this was excruciating!
 I couldn’t even lay in bed with the duvet over me.
-My legs were burning, let alone anything rubbing against my legs, it was excruciating – just living was so hard.
+My legs were burning, let alone feeling anything rubbing against my legs, it was excruciating.

 As a tummy sleeper, I barely slept all night.
 I looked at the ceiling of the roof with my eyes wide open.
 That night, I didn’t say anything to anyone.
 Not even my parents, I was so embarrassed.
 The next morning, at breakfast, my Mom noticed I wasn’t my talkative self.
-I finally rolled up my trousers and I showed her my legs.
-I had blisters and apart from her being so completely upset for me, she was shocked.
+I finally rolled up my long pants and I showed her my legs.
+I had blisters.
+Apart from her being so completely upset for me, she was shocked.

 We talked about what to do next.

 Is this normal?
 How can I make the burning feeling go away?
 How can I make my skin heal?
 Will I have scars?
 Do I sue the clinic?

 The best thing my Mom and I thought was to go back to the clinic which performed the treatment and ask for advice.
 How is the best way to treat the burns to reduce scarring or further skin injury.